+Property ID: 16 (0x10)

-Property ID: 0x10 Property Type: Byte Length: 1 byte Get Property: Yes Set Property: Yes Default Value: 1 (keyboard emulation) Description: The value is a byte that represents the devices interface type.
+Property Type: Byte

+Length: 1 byte

+Get Property: Yes

+Set Property: Yes

+Default Value: 1 (keyboard emulation)

+Description: The value is a byte that represents the devices interface type.
 The value can be set to 0 for the HID interface or to 1 for the keyboard emulation interface.
 When the value is set to 0 (HID) the device will behave as described in the USB communications (HID) section of the manual.
-When the value is set to 1 (keyboard emulation) the device will behave as described in the USB communications (KB) section of the manual.
+When the value is set to 1 communications (KB) section of the manual.
 This property should be the first property changed because it affects which other properties are available.
 After this property is changed, the device should be power cycled before changing any other properties.